jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 <your email>@bwrcrdsl-2:/tools/C/<your username>/sp23-chipyard-lab-dev/sp23-chipyard-lab-dev $ conda activate /tools/C/raghavgupta/intech22/sp23/chipyard-lab-sp23/.conda-env
 ```

 In Chipyard, we use the Conda package manager to help manage system dependencies.
 Conda allows users to create an “environment” that holds system dependencies like `make`, `gcc`, etc. We've also installed a pre-built RISC-V toolchain into it.
-We want to ensure that everyone in the class is using the same version of everything, so everyone will be using the same conda environment by activating the environment specified above.
+We want to ensure that everyone in the class is using the same version of everything, so everyone will be using the same conda environment by activating the environment specified above. <b>You will need to do this in every new terminal & at the start of every work session.</b>